QEDjl-project/QEDbase.jl/docs/src/library/cross_section.md

-# Probability and cross section
+# Probability and Cross Section

 ## Interface